 - by Admin 1

 - Brief History on Gun Background Check Policies

 - Wait Time for Weapon Background Check Approval

 - Are there other waiting periods for purchasing firearms?

 - How do you safely store a newly purchased firearm?

 If you’re in the new market for a rifle or handgun, you may know about the background check you’ll need to submit to complete the transaction.
-U.S. legislature put background checks in effect to limit access to firearms to individuals with a criminal record.
+The U.S. legislature put background checks in effect to limit access to firearms to individuals with a criminal record.

 Whether you’re purchasing from a private seller through a Federal Firearms Licensee (FFL) or a gun shop, you’ll need to fill out a background check to complete the transaction.

+Before jumping into the nitty gritty of gun background check wait times, it’s important to first examine gun background check laws and why they came about.
 The first notable firearm regulation was the National Firearms Act of 1934, which placed tax and registration requirements on specific firearm types.
 Lawmakers created this act in an effort to limit gang violence.

 In 1993 the U.S. established the Brady Handgun Violence Prevention Act.
 This act requires namechecks of all firearm purchases from Federal Firearms Licensees.
 FFLs use the National Instant Criminal Background Check System (NICS) to see if a potential buyer has a criminal background or other history that would make them unsafe to purchase a gun.